bifurcationkit/BifurcationKit.jl/docs/src/periodicOrbitShooting.md

 and we write $\phi^t(x_0)$ the associated flow (or semigroup of solutions).

 !!! tip "Tip about convenience functions"
     For convenience, we provide some functions `plotPeriodicShooting` for plotting, `getAmplitude` (resp. `getMaximum`) for getting the amplitude (resp. maximum) of the solution encoded by a shooting problem.
-See the tutorials for example of use.
+See the tutorials for examples of use.

 ## Standard Shooting
 ### Simple shooting